Summary

 Getting a late start and waiting until the last minute to renew.
 Your planning must start a minimum of 8 months before your EA renewal.
 Ideally, you should give it 12 months.
 If you start late, look for intelligent shortcuts that will still allow you to focus on what's most vital for you in the future.

 Failure to rationalise and optimise discounts.
-Microsoft does not provide discounts based on size and who shouts the loudest.
+Microsoft does not provide discounts based on size or who shouts the loudest.
 It's a combination of presenting accurate and sustainable rationale to support your "wants" and understanding how Microsoft works.

 Over-focusing on pricing and under-focusing on terms and conditions.
 Pricing is important, but that's not the only negotiation component.
 Keep in mind that Microsoft negotiates contractual terms if the business "ask" is rationalised and well-presented.
 Even a tiny change in the liability clause can save you millions.